 a state characterized by health, happiness, and prosperity.

 In other words, wellbeing is that desirable condition where we thrive (prosperity) both physically (health) and mentally (happiness).

-Now one could ask, what is the link between wellbeing and nature?
+One could now ask, what is the link between wellbeing and nature?

-natural light supplies our bodies with vitamin D (which helps preventing several diseases including obesity, diabetes, hypertension, depression and neuro-degenerative diseases*)
+natural light supplies our bodies with vitamin D (which helps to prevent several diseases including obesity, diabetes, hypertension, depression and neuro-degenerative diseases*)

 exposure to nature decreases anxiety and increases memory

 spending time in nature improves creativity and problem-solving

 nature acts as mood booster and – since natural landscapes are compelling to our senses – they can effectively distract us from negative thoughts.

 observing nature makes us feel part of something bigger and this has numerous positive effects.
 It helps us put our concerns in perspective, stimulates a positive mindset and a general sense of gratitude and even makes us more prone to help each other!

 These are just some of the findings that connect health with nature.
 But they’re enough to conclude that staying in contact with the natural world can do a lot for our overall wellbeing, both physically and mentally!